Marine geology: Mariana Trench

-The Mariana Trench (or Marianas Trench) is the deepest known submarine trench, and the deepest location in the Earth's crust itself.
+The Mariana Trench is the deepest known submarine trench, and the deepest location in the Earth's crust itself.
 It is a subduction zone where the Pacific Plate is being subducted under the Mariana Plate.
-The bottom of the trench is further below sea level than Mount Everest is above sea level.
+At the deepest point, the trench is nearly 11,000 m deep (almost 36,000 feet).
+This is further below sea level than Mount Everest is above sea level, by over 2 kilometers.